noahehall/theBookOfNoah/linux/docker/docker.md

           - all modifications create a new 'top layer' to record the changes
         - each layer adds additional weight to the final image
       - container perspective
-        - each change is summed into a single layer interopable with a regular file system
+        - the files available to a container are the union of all of the layers in the linearge of the image the container was created from
     - determins the relationship between layers and how layers relate to images, repositories and tags -

 ### layers
+  - collections of changes made to a docker image, and the metadata describing those changes
-  - images maintain parent/child relationships
+  - layers maintain parent/child relationships
-  - the files aailable to a container are the union of all of the layers in the linearge of the image the container was created from
+  -
   - programs running inside containers know  nothing about layers
     - the filesystem operates as though its not running in a container/operating on an image